theodoreOnzGit/thermodynamics-notes/power_cycles/brayton.typ

-In contrast, the Brayton Cycle Consists of the following four stages (I probably need to check this):
+In contrast, the Brayton Cycle Consists of the following four stages (I probably need to check the pressures and temperature labelling) @Cengel2011:
 + Isobaric Heat Addition at $P_1$
 + adiabatic isentropic expansion from $T_1$ to $T_2$
 + Isobaric Heat Removal at $P_2$